sigp/public-audits/README.md

 ## Project History

-This is the second round of the review process:
+This is the third and final round of the review process:

  - *Round 1*: A review was conducted on commit `f0c5f040336e97e5e71dc90f2d51ba8eeb04276e`.